-This suggests that current liabilities are insufficient to fund the total value of current assets, so Pear Inc. requires additional funding—working capital—of $10.
-Self-evidently, this has to be non-current liabilities, equity or both, depending on the notional allocations of the remaining sources of funds.
+If we assume notional funding allocations, we can say that current liabilities are insufficient to fund all the current assets.
+Pear Inc. therefore requires additional funding—working capital—of $10.
+Self-evidently, this has to be non-current liabilities, equity or both.

-From a banker’s perspective, total long-term sources of funding are $330 (equity of $160 + non-current liabilities of $170).
-The banker determines that long-term funding is first allocated to non-current assets—$320 in this case.
-Long-term funding exceeds non-current assets by $10 ($330 – $320), and that excess is working capital, as it is funding net current assets.
+In the case of Pear Inc., we would say total long-term sources of funding are $330 (equity of $160 + non-current liabilities of $170).
+Long-term funding is first allocated to non-current assets — $320 in this case.
+This exceeds non-current assets by $10 ($330 – $320), and that excess is working capital.

-Assets and liabilities are classified between current and non-current (interestingly, defined differently for assets and liabilities), but classification does not create a link between types of assets and obligations.
+We classify assets and liabilities between current and non-current.
+Interestingly, differently for assets and liabilities.
+But classification does not create a link between types of assets and obligations.

-Arguably, stewardship requires an eye to be kept on their respective amounts, but the balances sit there without belonging to each other.
+Arguably, stewardship requires directors to keep an eye on their respective amounts, but the balances sit there without belonging to each other.